Beneficial Ownership of Property Solicitor

-Legal ownership is there your name is listed as an owner on the title deeds.
+Legal ownership is where your name is listed as an owner on the title deeds.
 If you are appointed to the legal title with another person, such as your partner or spouse, then you either share ownership as Joint Tenants or Tenants in Common.

 Joint Tenants have an equal share in the property.
 If one owner dies, the surviving owner inherits their share.
 It cannot be sold or left in a will to someone else.
 Both parties must agree to the sale of the property, and any profit or loss shared equally.
 If you own your property as Joint Tenants, and you are getting divorced or separating, you should seek family law advice about whether it is in your interest to change the ownership to Tenants in Common.
 This is in case one of you dies before your divorce is finalised and you do not want your ex-partner to inherit your share.

 Tenants in Common each own an individual share of a property.
 This could be 50:50, or it may be divided in a different way if they invested different amounts of capital.
 They can sell their share to another person, and can also leave their share someone else in their will.